patrickrizzardi/YinzerFlowV2/FUTURE_IDEAS.md

 4. **Improved Performance**: Less code to parse and execute at startup
 5. **Better Caching**: Smaller, more focused modules can be cached more effectively

-These optimizations would be particularly beneficial for applications with specific needs (e.g., JSON-only APIs or applications that only use GET/POST methods), as they would only load the code they actually use.

-Would you like me to elaborate on any specific optimization area or provide more detailed implementation guidance for any of these suggestions?